 - 10. If the worker's work permit will expire prior to receiving medical aid, the worker must apply for a new permit prior to the expiration date.
 If Immigration, Refugees and Citizenship Canada (IRCC) receives the application prior to the expiration date, the worker's status in Canada will remain intact ("implied status") while IRCC makes a decision on the application. - 11.
-The CES or CM will devise a treatment plan for the temporary foreign worker if: - a.
-The worker wants to return to their home country right after the injury, and - b.
-The CES or CM expects the effects of the injury will last less than four weeks. - 12.
-If the CES or CM expects the effects of the injury will last more than four weeks, and the worker wants to return to their home country before recovering: - a.
-The CES or CM will provide the worker with a letter and a form that the worker should give to their care provider in their home country.
+Operations staff will devise a treatment plan for the temporary foreign worker if: - a.
+The worker wants to return to their home country right after the injury, and - Operations staff expect the effects of the injury will last less than four weeks. - 12.
+If Operations staff expect the effects of the injury will last more than four weeks, and the worker wants to return to their home country before recovering: - a.
+Operations staff will provide the worker with a letter and a form that the worker should give to their care provider in their home country.
 The form will be used to report the worker's condition to the WCB. - b.
 The worker will ask their care provider to send all medical reports to the WCB. - c.
-The CES or CM will review the medical reports to determine if the worker should continue to receive benefits. - 13.
-If the WCB does not receive required medical reports from the worker's care provider, the CES or CM may suspend benefits (POL 15/2016, Suspension of Benefits). - 14.
-If the worker needs to travel for medical care in their home country, the CES or CMS will reimburse travel expenses based on the lesser of what the worker: - a.
+Operations staff will review the medical reports to determine if the worker should continue to receive benefits. - 13.
+If the WCB does not receive required medical reports from the worker's care provider, Operations staff may suspend benefits (POL 10/2021, Suspension of Benefits). - 14.
+If the worker needs to travel for medical care in their home country, Operations staff will reimburse travel expenses based on the lesser of what the worker: - a.
 Would have received to travel to medical care if the worker stayed in Saskatchewan, or - b.
 Actually pays to travel to medical care in their home country. - 15.
-The CES or CM may authorize payment to allow the worker to return to Saskatchewan (or another jurisdiction providing more convenient, but equivalent service) for medical care or an assessment if these services in the worker's home county do not: - a.
+Operations staff may authorize payment to allow the worker to return to Saskatchewan (or another jurisdiction providing more convenient, but equivalent service) for medical care or an assessment if these services in the worker's home county do not: - a.
 Meet the needs of the worker. - b.
 Allow the WCB to properly evaluate the worker's condition.